 The Permit File (PERMIT.XML)

 The filename will always be provided in UPPERCASE as will any alphabetic characters contained in the file.
-The file is completely encoded in ASCII.
+The file is completely encoded in ASCII and conforms to the S-100 XML schema for permits.
 OEMs should be aware that all ASCII text files generated by the Protection Scheme may contain ambiguous end-of-line markers such as CR or CRLF and should be able to deal with these.

+The XML schema structure is illustrated in the following image

 The PERMIT.XML file can contain multiple sections with a corresponding XML element as follows:

 Table 15-4 – PERMIT.XML elements